Capstsone2-0/DragonSquad/README.md

    - **0) Back:** Return to the Reports menu.
    - **H) Home:** Go back to the Home Screen.

+## Getting Started

+1. Clone or download this repository to your local machine.

+2. Compile the Java code using your preferred Java development environment.

+3. Run the application in the command line.

+## Instructions
+**Follow On-Screen Instructions:**
+- Select options from the Home Screen.
+- Enter details for deposits and payments as prompted.
+- Explore ledger entries and generate reports.
+- Exit the Application from the Home Screen.

+## Usage
+- When you run the application, you'll be presented with a user-friendly menu where you can choose to add deposits, make payments, view your ledger, generate reports, or exit the application.

+- The ledger entries are automatically sorted by date in descending order, showing the newest transactions first, making it easy to stay up-to-date with your financial activities.

 ## Frontend Pictures

 ### Deposit